rvenky125/react-native-async-alert/README.md

 # react-native-async-alert

-The "AsyncAlert" library is a powerful tool that allows developers to display alerts or modals asynchronously in their React applications.
+The "AsyncAlert" library is a powerful tool that allows developers to display alerts or modals asynchronously in their React Native applications.
 With a simple and intuitive API, it provides a seamless way to handle user interactions and gather responses from alert dialogs.

-The library includes the AlertProvider component, which serves as a context provider for managing the display of alerts.
-By wrapping your application with AlertProvider, you gain access to the useShowAlert hook, which provides a function for showing alerts.
+The library includes the `AlertProvider` component, which serves as a context provider for managing the display of alerts.
+By wrapping your application with `AlertProvider`, you gain access to the `useShowAlert` hook, which provides a function for showing alerts.

-The showAlert function, provided by the library, enables you to show alerts dynamically by passing in various options such as the title, text, and additional alert data.
+The `showAlert` function, provided by the library, enables you to show alerts dynamically by passing in various options such as the title, text, and additional alert data.
 It returns a promise that resolves to a boolean value indicating the user's response to the alert.

 ![Logo](https://github.com/rvenky125/react-native-async-alert/assets/58197145/e59b34e4-acb3-43da-844b-efc4dbc8def7)